cceballos-stanford/CS129-Final-Project/README.md

 # CS129-Final-Project
-Predicting Supreme Court Majority Opinion Writers
+Predicting Supreme Court Majority Opinion Writers.
-Our team built a logistic regression model that predicted which Supreme Court Justice would be assigned to write the majority opinion.
+Our team built a logistic regression model that predicts which Supreme Court Justice will be assigned to write the Court's majority opinion.